 - Pay stubs – keep a year’s worth and reconcile them with your W-2, then shred

-- Receipts – shred once you’ve reconciled them to statements; keep if they apply to items in Category 2 below, or if you need them for business deductions.
+- Receipts – shred once you’ve reconciled them to statements; keep if they apply to items listed in #2 below, or if you need them for business deductions

 - Household furnishings paperwork

 - Vehicle records

 - Per the IRS, save tax records as follows:

 - Keep records for 3 years from the date you filed your original return or 2 years from the date you paid the tax, whichever is later, if you file a claim for credit or refund after you file your return

 - Keep records for 7 years if you file a claim for a loss from worthless securities or bad debt deduction

 - Defined benefit plan documents – keep these for both current and former employers

 - Estate planning documents – Wills, trusts, power of attorney, advance directives

 - Life insurance policies – except term, which you should keep until the term is over, then shred